You Support This Site

 Yet conversely, perversely, grandparents seemed to understand even while actor Tim Curry's Frank N. Furter was committing every taboo, including repeated and gleeful smashing of the fourth wall.

 To this day THE ROCKY HORROR PICTURE SHOW remains unique and unparalleled.
+It changed my young life for the better.
 You've never seen a midnight show like it.
 You've never seen a movie like it.

 All five Shriek Girls.